-The State Tourism Office, or Oficina del Turismo (C) 958/587-1542; fax 958/587-1541; sedetur6@oaxaca-travel.gob.mx) has an information module in Tangalundo Bay, near the Grand Pacific hotel.
-The Huatulco Convention & Visitors Bureau (C) 958/587-1037; www.BaysOffHuatulco.com.mx) is in the Plaza San Miguel in Santa Cruz at the corner of Santa Cruz and Monte Albán.
-It's open Monday through Friday from 9am to 6pm, Saturday from 10am to 2pm, and offers very friendly, helpful service.
+The State Tourism Office, or Oficina del Turismo (C) 958/581-0176; fax 958/581-0177; www.BaysofHuatulco.com.mx), has an information module in Tangolunda Bay, near the Grand Pacific hotel.
+It's open from 9am to 3pm and 6 to 8pm.

 The overall resort area is called Bahías de Huatulco and includes nine bays.
 The town of Santa María de Huatulco, the original settlement in this area, is 27km (17 miles) inland.
 Santa Cruz Huatulco, usually called Santa Cruz, was the first developed area on the coast.
 It has a central plaza with a bandstand kiosk, which has been converted into a cafe that serves regionally grown coffee.
 It also has an artisans' market on the edge of the plaza that borders the main road, a few hotels and restaurants, and a marina where bay tours and fishing trips set sail.
 Juárez is Santa Cruz's 4-block-long main street, anchored at one end by the Hotel Castillo Huatulco and at the other by the Meigas Binniguenda hotel.
 Opposite the Hotel Castillo is the marina, and beyond it are restaurants in new colonial-style buildings facing the beach.
 The area's banks are on Juárez.
-It's impossible to get lost; you can take in almost everything at a glance.
-This bay will be the site of Huatulco's new cruise ship dock.
+It's impossible to get lost and you can take in almost everything at a glance.
+This bay will be the site of Huatulco's new cruise-ship dock.
 About 3km (11⁄2 miles) inland from Santa Cruz is Crucecita, a planned city that sprang up in 1985.
 It centers on a lovely grassy plaza.
 This is the residential area for the resorts, with neighborhoods of new stucco homes mixed with small apartment complexes.
 Crucecita has evolved into a lovely, traditional town where you'll find the area's best, and most reasonably priced, restaurants, plus some shopping and several less expensive hotels.

 Until other bays are developed, Tangolunda Bay, 5km (3 miles) east, is the focal point of development.
 Over time, half the bays will have resorts.
-For now, Tangolunda has an 18-hole golf course, as well as the Club Med, Quinta Real, Barceló Huatulco, Royal, Casa del Mar, and Camino Real Zaashila hotels, among others.
-Small strip centers with a few restaurants occupy each end of Tangolunda

-Bay.
-Chahué Bay, between Tangolunda and Santa Cruz, is a small bay with a beach club.
+For now, Tangolunda has an 18-hole golf course, as well as the Las Brisas, Quinta Real, Barceló Huatulco, Royal, Casa del Mar, and Camino Real Zaashila hotels, among others.
+Small strip centers with a few restaurants occupy each end of Tangolunda Bay.
+Chahué Bay, between Tangolunda and Santa Cruz, is a small bay with a beach club, and other facilities under construction along with houses and a few small hotels.

 Crucecita, Santa Cruz, and Tangolunda are too far apart to walk, but taxis are inexpensive and readily available.
 Crucecita has taxi stands opposite the Hotel Grifer and on the Plaza Principal.
 Taxis are readily available through hotels in Santa Cruz and Tangolunda.
 The fare between Santa Cruz and Tangolunda is roughly \$2.50; between Santa Cruz and Crucecita, \$2; between Crucecita and Tangolunda, \$3.
-To explore the area, you can hire a taxi by the hour (about \$15 per hr.) or for the day.
+To explore the area, you can hire a taxi by the hour (about \$15 per hour) or for the day.

-There is minibus service between towns; the fare is 30¢.
+There is minibus service between towns; the fare is 50¢.
 In Santa Cruz, catch the bus across the street from Castillo Huatulco; in Tangolunda, in front of the Grand Pacific; and in Crucecita, cater-cornered from the Hotel Grifer.